redactedontop/redactedontop.github.io/src/content/blog/luca-part-1.md

 }
 ```

-How much time did you take writing this and/or learning rust...
-2 seconds?
+If I didn't know this was authored by a human, I'd think ChatGPT wrote this..
 There's so much to improve:

 - Don't refresh all, make a system with processes refreshed
 - Don't use get(0), use first()